 - High enough to protect third floor neighbours

-Nimble AIL Sound Walls navigate tight site perimeter
+Nimble AIL Sound Walls navigate tight site and muffle mechanical equipment noise

 Sound barrier part of comprehensive plan